Labelled cospan categories and properads

 \begin{thmx} The 2-category of properads is biequivalent to the 2-category of labelled cospan categories. \end{thmx}

 This appears as \cref{main theorem as corollary} below, and establishes the first part of Conjecture~2.31 of \cite{Steinebrunner} (we do not address the second part of the conjecture which concerns $\infty$-properads).
 The underlying functor of 1-categories from properads to labelled cospan categories is not an equivalence, so 2-categorical structure is essential.
+It is also the case (see \cref{prop uniqueness of lcc structure}) that if a symmetric monoidal category admits the structure of a labelled cospan category, then this structure is unique up to equivalence.
+Thus another interpretation of \cref{theorem A} is that it provides a faithful inclusion of properads into symmetric monoidal categories and identifies its image.

 The main effort of this paper consists of a careful analysis of the symmetric monoidal envelope, which takes properads to symmetric monoidal categories; this functor extends the classical envelope of an operad \cite[5.4.1]{LodayVallette:AO}, which goes back to Boardman--Vogt.
 The envelope of the terminal properad is the category of cospans of finite sets, and applying the envelope to the unique map from a properad to the terminal properad yields a labelled cospan category.
 This construction actually produces a more rigid kind of object, which we have called a \textit{strict labelled cospan category}.
 In the last section we establish a biequivalence (\cref{theorem slcc lcc biequiv}) between labelled cospan categories and strict labelled cospan categories, which we combine with the following to obtain the main result.